KaKeimei/awsls/README.md

 ## Supported resources

 Currently, all 217 resource types across 77 services in the table below can be listed with awsls.
-The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered belonging to the account owner.
+The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp.

 Note: the prefix `aws_` for resource types is now optional.
 This means, for example, `awsls aws_instance` and `awsls instance` are both valid commands.